Real-time replication from SQL Server with Arcion CDC Agent #

 II.
 Set up connection configuration #

-Specify the connection details of your SQL Server instance to Replicant in one of the following two ways:
+Specify the connection details of your SQL Server instance to Replicant in one of the following ways:

-Using a connection configuration file. #
+Use a connection configuration file #

 The connection configuration fild holds the connection details and login credentials.
+You can find a sample connection configuration file sqlserver.yaml in the $REPLICANT_HOME/conf/conn directory.
+The following configuration parameters are available:

-type
+type #

 The connection type representing the database.
-In this case, it’s SQLSERVER
+In this case, it’s SQLSERVER.

-host
+host #

 The hostname of your SQL Server system.

-port
+port #

-The port number to connect to the host
+The port number to connect to the host.

-username
+username #

 The username credential to access the SQL Server system.

-password
+password #

-The password associated with username
+The password associated with username.

-auth-type
+auth-type #

 The authentication protocol for the connection.
 The following protocols are supported:

-NATIVE
+• NATIVE (Default)

-if you don’t explicitly set the auth-type
+Default authentication protocol is always NATIVE if you don’t explicitly set the auth-type parameter.

-extractor
+extractor #

 The CDC Extractor to use for real-time replication.